No wonder customs is so difficult when it comes to exporting antique stone these days..... (not even talking Tang Dynasty stone either...)

 “We contacted the businessman through mediators and told him we had to get the relic back.
 If necessary, we would seek help from Interpol,” said Han Yulin, head officer of the heritage investigation team of Xi’an’s public security bureau.

-“After three rounds of negotiations, he agreed to return the relic to China unconditionally.”
+“After three rounds of negotiations, he agreed to return the Tang Dynasty relic to China unconditionally.”

 The sarcophagus was shipped back on March 16 from Virginia and arrived in Guangzhou, capital of Guangdong province, on April 17.

-“Although this is not the first time smuggled antiques have been returned through legal means, it is still encouraging,” said Tan Ping, head of the museum and cultural relics department of the State Administration of Cultural Heritage (SACH).
+“Although this is not the first time smuggled antiques from the Tang Dynasty have been returned through legal means, it is still encouraging,” said Tan Ping, head of the museum and cultural relics department of the State Administration of Cultural Heritage (SACH).

 The pillaging of Chinese antiques is a serious problem in China.
 Chinese art analysts have blamed a thriving global market for the relics as the reason behind widespread tomb robberies.